jamestharpe/jamestharpe.com/content/dockerized-dotnet-core-app.md

   * `t` allocates a pseudo tty
 * `-v /$(pwd):/SpamREST` tells Docker to mount the `/SpamREST` volume to the current working directory (`/$(pwd)`)
 * `-p` argument maps our host computer's port 5000 to the container's port 80
-* `spamrest`specifies the image to base the container on
+* `spamrest` specifies the image to base the container on

 > **Specifying volumes on Windows**: Note in the above code snippet, the `/` proceeding the `$(pwd)` is a necessary escape character if you're running Git Bash on Windows.

-With the image built and container running, we can now visit localhost:5000/api/spams to see our application runnning in Docker!
+With the image built and container running, we can now visit localhost:5000/api/spams to see our application runnning in the Docker container!

 #### Monitor for Code Changes